ONSdigital/eq-questionnaire-launcher/README.md

 | `make lint-templates`   | Lints all HTML files and reports any issues             |
 | `make lint-go`          | Lints all Golang files using an external tool           |
 | `make lint`             | Lints all files listed above                            |

-**Note**: Before being able to run `lint-go`, you will need to install the external tool `golangci-lint`.
-The command to install the tool is `brew install golangci-lint` and to upgrade it use `brew upgrade golangci-lint`.
-Visit https://golangci-lint.run/welcome/install/#local-installation to see additional ways to install the tool.

 To configure Prettier & djLint use the `package.json` (Using the prettier keyword) and `.djlintrc` respectively.
 To ignore rules set by the linter use the `.prettierignore` file and add to the `ignore` option in the `.djlintrc` file.